-An anxious teen has trouble opening up to people around them.
-If you notice that your teen is behaving strangely, consider talking to a counselor and asking them for help.
+Anxious teens often have trouble opening up to the people around them.
+If you notice that your teen is isolating, withdrawing, and/or engaging in avoidant behaviors, seeking out a counselor may be indicated.

 Different Types of Counseling